afska/arduino-midi-player/README.md

 ```

 ### the internal timer
-The sketch code (while is optimized to write ports with [direct-io](https://code.google.com/p/digitalwritefast/)), can't handle high frequencies.
+The sketch code (while it's optimized to write ports with [direct-io](https://code.google.com/p/digitalwritefast/)), can't handle high frequencies.
 That limitation impedes the buzzers [4..7] to play high notes.
 The only one that can play any notes is the *buzzer 3*: it uses the internal timer and the *tone()* function.

 ### merging tracks
 Many times, some MIDI Tracks can be unified: while one is playing notes, another is playing silences.
 The player makes a mix only with the notes that will be actually played.
 This depends on the *playing modes*.

 #### the playing modes
 Because the max-note-limitation, there're two modes of playing files:
-- **First Iddle**: *(--firstIddle)* It assigns the first iddle buzzer to all notes.
+- **First Idle**: *(--firstIdle)* It assigns the first idle buzzer to all notes.
 This produces more uniform sound when the user is sure that the notes of the MIDI are lower than the max note.
 - **High Channel**: *[default]* The notes higher than the max note are assigned to the first buzzer.
 If two high notes have to sound together, one will be ignored.